madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 ### Software

-I've taken the opportunity to write a small [python module](https://github.com/madrury/basis-expansions) that is useful for using the basis expansions in this post here.
+I've taken the opportunity to write a small [python module](https://github.com/madrury/basis-expansions) that is useful for using the basis expansions in this post.
 It conforms to the sklearn transformation interface, so can be used in pipelines and other high level processes in sklearn.

 For example, to create a simple regression model using a piecewise linear spline on a single feature, we can use the following pipelining code: